The Forests / Moral Relativism Forest

 What If Evil Isn't an Objection, but a Clue?

-The ache of evil does not flatten moral reality; it intensifies our need for an account of good, judgment, and hope.
+The ache of evil does not flatten moral reality; it intensifies the question of whether our protest points beyond ourselves.

 5. Part 5